- A Guide to Chemotherapy

 - More information from your American Cancer Society

-Nerve and muscle problems
+Nerve and muscle problems caused by chemo

 You may feel any of these nerve-related symptoms: